On this page:

 What is the Lapel Pin?

-The Lapel Pin provides the opportunity for veterans and reservists to be easily identified when not wearing their medals or uniforms.
+The Lapel Pin provides the opportunity for veterans to be easily identified when not wearing their medals or uniforms.

-There are two versions of the pin – one for veterans, and one for reservists.
+There are two versions of the pin: one for members of the Permanent Forces (including Reservists with CFTS); and one for members of the Reserve.

 Why is there a different Lapel Pin for veterans and reservists?